 His public ministry lasted about three years, prior to his Passion, Crucifixion, and Resurrection.
 His mission was one of love, mercy, and peace (John 15:12-13).

 Christ Jesus is the fulfillment of salvation history, and the mediator and fullness of all revelation.
 Jesus Christ is the Son of God, the Word made flesh.
-He is the Authority on Scripture (Luke 24:25-27, Galatians 1:11-12, 2 Timothy 3:15-17, 2 Peter 1:21).
-We refer you to our home page, Jesus Christ our Savior for a more complete discussion.
+He is the authority on Scripture (Luke 24:25-27, Galatians 1:11-12, 2 Timothy 3:15-17).
+See our home page, Jesus Christ, for further discussion.

 1, 3, 5-7, 9-14

 Paul, a servant of Jesus Christ, called to be an apostle,